pgollucci/cdk-spot-one/README.md

 # cdk-spot-one

-EC2 Spot Block with Single Instance and EIP
+One spot instance with EIP and defined duration.
+No interruption.

 # Why